alicalimli/alicalimli/README.md

 - 👋 Hi, I’m @Aaranx
-- 👀 I’m interested in
+- 👀 I’m interested in Development

 <!---
 Aaranx/Aaranx is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.